OviSarkar62/CSS_Flexbox_Basics/README.md

 # CSS Flexbox Basics

-This repository is a beginner's guide to CSS Flexbox, covering the basics of how to use Flexbox to layout and align elements in a web page.
+This repository is covering the basics of how to use Flexbox to layout and align elements in a web page.

 ## Understanding Flexbox